Visual Culture Lecture Series 2024 - 2025

 Thursday November 21, 2024 | William Franklin | Art History | 6pm in Montague 80

 William "Billy" Gustavo Franklin (he/him/his) is an educator and an independent art curator.
 Franklin has curated more than a dozen exhibits locally and served as panelist reviewing applications for grants and artist-in-residence programs.
 He earned a Master of Liberal Studies with a minor in Art History from the University of Minnesota, his thesis work focused on the international scope of Surrealism.
-He is co-curator of the upcoming exhibit Latina and Latinx Minnesota: Re/claiming Space in Times of Change which will take place at The Catherine G. Murphy Gallery at St. Catherine University from September 7 to December 8 2024.
-Franklin is a part-time Educator at the Walker Art Center.
-He also teaches History of Design, Critical Thinking and Creativity at Dunwoody College of Technology.
+He is co-curator of the exhibit Latina and Latinx Minnesota: Re/claiming Space in Times of Change taking place at The Catherine G. Murphy Gallery at St. Catherine University until December 8 2024.
+He teaches history of art and design, criticism and theory at the Minneapolis College of Art and at Dunwoody College of Technology.
+Franklin is a part-time Educator at the Walker Art Center and a contributing writer for the local Spanish newspaper La Voz Latina.